Are You Tired of Putting up with Missing Teeth?

 All Missing Teeth

 The patient in this picture had many broken teeth.
-You can see the healed extraction sites in this picture.
-After a short-term healing denture, this patient could choose a Permanent Denture, an Implant Denture, or Implant Teeth.
+After a healing denture, this patient can choose a Permanent Regular or Implant Denture.
+Read our guide on transitioning to dentures.
+Wondering how you’ll look in dentures?
+Read our blog.

 Why Are Missing Teeth a Problem?